 Virginia's transportation system and service providers face ever-increasing challenges to address growing demands for transportation facilities and services with limited public funds.
 Therefore, it is more important than ever to have a statewide transportation plan that identifies the most critical needs to direct limited transportation dollars while preparing the Commonwealth to make the most of future opportunities and be prepared for long-term risks.

 This technical memorandum documents statutory and regulatory requirements as well as other items related to VTrans.
 Use the filter controls below to search for a specific VTrans-related statutory or regulatory requirement or item.
 Search for a specific keyword or by a category such as year.

 Filtered results below:No statutory or regulatory requirements found matching the criteria you selected.
 Try selecting fewer criteria.

 Role of the Office of Intermodal Planning and Investment

 The Virginia General Assembly has entrusted the CTB with the development of VTrans (§ 33.2-353).
 The CTB is assisted by the Office of Intermodal Planning and Investment (OIPI) that works with partner agencies at the statewide, regional, and local level.

 OIPI collaborates with VDOT and DRPT staff members that meet with OIPI to help guide the work and outputs of the VTrans.
 Their hands-on engagement throughout the process encourages strong coordination among key agency departments and divisions to help ensure a successful VTrans outcome.

-OIPI also discusses VTrans frequently throughout the year with local government and regional agency staff and elected officials at conferences and individual meetings with Virginia’s 15 Metropolitan Planning Organizations and 21 Planning District Commissions.
+OIPI also actively works with local government and regional agency staff and elected officials at conferences and individual meetings with Virginia’s 15 Metropolitan Planning Organizations and 21 Planning District Commissions.